 Hii also recalled similar incidents on the press tour of “Crazy Rich Asians,” saying that many of the cast members had been misidentified “again and again.”

-Hii called out journalists accountable for such mistakes in a Twitter thread at the time:
+Hii called out journalists accountable for such mistakes in a Twitter thread

 “To the journalists consistently at fault, I refuse to believe you’ve never mistaken a Bomer for a Cavill, an Adams for a Fisher, a Hemsworth for a Hemsworth and yet it happens ALL the time with PoC — *particularly* Asian performers and it’s always just an ‘honest mistake.’